 The mediaeval street plan of Elgin is well preserved.
 The main street widens to the old cobbled market place, now known as the Plainstones, and is linked to parallel streets by a series of narrow wynds and pends.
 A few buildings still retain the arched facades which were typical of early eighteenth century Elgin.

-Today, Elgin is a regional hub which despite its small size remains vital for the areas commercial and social needs.
+Today, Elgin is a regional hub (is Elgin a city or a town?) which despite its small size remains vital for the areas commercial and social needs.